-The newest apporach is endoscopic surgery.
+The newest approach is endoscopic surgery.
 Several small one-half-inch to one-inch incisions are placed just behind the hairline.
-Althought this technique may require more surgery time, it is less invasive and results in a smaller chance of temporary scalp numbness.
+Although this technique may require more surgery time, it is less invasive and results in a smaller chance of temporary scalp numbness.

 This procedure takes between one to two hours to perform.
 It is most commonly performed under IV sedation or twilight anesthesia.